New constructive counterexamples to additivity of minimum output R\'enyi p-entropy of quantum channels: Results

 \subsection{Extensions of antisymmetric subspace}

-The key idea here is to extend the antisymmetric subspace $\aspace \simeq \complexes^d \wedge \complexes^d$ in a way, which does not modify the value of maximal Schmidt coefficient too much, so to say.
+Informally speaking, the key idea here is to extend the antisymmetric subspace $\aspace \simeq \complexes^d \wedge \complexes^d$ in a way, which does not modify the value of maximal Schmidt coefficient too much.
 In particular, we seek for a space